SSvolou/SIMPATHIC_SCOLIA_2025/README.md

 | **Precision**   | 0.497   | 0.730     | 0.579    |
 | **Recall**   | 0.626     | 0.680       | 0.157      |
 | **F1-Score**   | 0.549     | 0.698       | 0.246      |

+## Acknowledgments
+This work was funded by the SIMPATHIC project, in the context of European Union’s Horizon 2020 research and innovation programme under grant agreement No 101080249.